Welcome to today's edition of the Rush 24-7 podcast.

 You do have to ask, does he really feel any differently now?

-He said when you lose a football game, you go over and you shake hands of the other team.
+I think when, you know, just like someone said last night, I think it was Hannity, when you lose a football game, you go over and you shake hands with the other team.

-Castle doesn't have the dignity, and I know this in person because again, Delver's a small state.
+And I know this person because, again, Delaware's a small state.

-I saw him in one of the stores a while back, and I said, Hello, uh so and so Castle, and he turned around and looked at me like I was just a piece of dirt.
+And he turned around and looked at me like I was just a piece of dirt.

-And I wow, you know.
+And I, wow, you know.

 They are wounded, Rocky.

-They are they are wounded.
+They are wounded.

-The their narcissism is has been uh singed.
+Their narcissism has been singed.

 Is that somehow wrong?